jeremiah-shaulov/office_spirit_mysql/README.md

 It's possible to substitute parameters inside SQL query.

 This library doesn't know to parse SQL.
-To parse SQL correctly, need to take into account `conn.charset` and `conn.noBackslashEscapes` values.
-This is complicated task for me.
-Inspirations can be sniffed from source code of MySQL driver for PHP, especially files `php-7.4.14/ext/mysqlnd/mysqlnd_charset.c` and `php-7.4.14/ext/mysqlnd/mysqlnd_structs.h`.
-But i'm not sure that even that implementation covers all possible cases.

-Anyway parsing SQL wastes CPU and memory resources.
-Much easier is just let MySQL server to substitute the parameters.
-It knows to do so.
+It delegates this job to MySQL server, that has built-in functionality for parameters substitution.

 ### Positional parameters

 Values are substituted in place of `?` marks.
-Placeholders can appear only in places in SQL where expression is allowed.
+Placeholders can appear only in places in SQL where an expression is allowed.

 ```ts
 import {MyPool} from './mod.ts';